eartharoid/eartharoid.me/content/_index.md

 ##### Programming languages

-I've noticed that a lot of apparent portfolio sites have progress bars or numbers representing ability to use the language or tool.
+A lot of portfolio sites have progress bars or numbers representing ability to use the language or tool.
 I think it's dumb but I made up some numbers anyway.

 {{< skills >}}